arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 The ``offset`` is aligned to 16 kiB boundries  *most of the time*, but there are rare exceptions when it's not.
 Specifically if the read cache is disabled/or full and a client requests unaligned data.
 Most clients request aligned data.

+If the function returns NULL, no disk operation is assumed to  be required, and the completion handler is called immediately.
+This is a special case that can be used by storage implementations that stores the data in RAM for instance.

 sparse_end()
 ------------